What is Pre-SOMA?

 With over 10,000 members, SOMA is the largest osteopathic medical student organization in the world.
 In addition to providing valuable programs and benefits, SOMA plays an active role in portraying the student voice to the American Osteopathic Association (AOA) and larger medical community in order to help shape the future of our chosen career field.
 Osteopathic medical students run both local and National SOMA organizations.

-National Pre-SOMA is run by 2 National Directors.
+Pre-SOMA is led by 2 SOMA National Directors.
 You can reach us at any time at presoma@studentdo.org